Police cleared by IPCA after Wellsford fatal shooting; but scolded over poor comms and command

 One officer honestly believed he had fired all his shots before Toms turned away, despite other evidence indicating otherwise, while the other officer believed Toms still posed a threat.

+However, footage from The Eagle helicopter showed he fired five more shots at Toms after he turned and began running away.
+Two were fired after Toms dropped the machete.

+The pair gave evidence that they didn't know that there were five other officers standing behind them, despite them making themselves known over police radio, including a dog handler preparing to release his dog.

-Authority chair Judge Colin Doherty said the latter officer's actions needed to be assessed in light of the fact that he was "making instant decisions in a highly stressful situation".
+Authority chairman Judge Colin Doherty said the latter officer's actions needed to be assessed in light of the fact that he was "making instant decisions in a highly stressful situation".

 "He did not know other police were in the immediate vicinity; and he thought that members of the public might have been at the scene.